-The Department of Energy/National Nuclear Security Administration’s (DOE/NNSA) Fiscal Year 2019 Stockpile Stewardship and Management Plan – Biennial Plan Summary (SSMP) describes DOE/NNSA’s plans to ensure the safety, security, and effectiveness of the U.S. nuclear weapons stockpile and to maintain the scientific and engineering tools, capabilities, and infrastructure that underpin the nuclear security enterprise.
-The SSMP is a companion to the Prevent, Counter, and Respond: A Strategic Plan to Reduce Global Nuclear Threats report, which outlines NNSA’s equally vital missions to reduce the threats of nuclear proliferation and nuclear terrorism.
-In keeping with our commitment to Congress, updated versions of these reports are published each year.
+DOE/NNSA’s Fiscal Year 2020 Stockpile Stewardship and Management Plan (SSMP) describes plans to ensure the safety, security, and effectiveness of the U.S. nuclear weapons stockpile and to maintain the scientific and engineering tools, capabilities, and infrastructure that underpin the nuclear security enterprise.
+The SSMP is a companion document to the annual Prevent, Counter, and Respond: A Strategic Plan to Reduce Global Nuclear Threats: FY 2020 – FY 2023 report to Congress, which outlines the equally vital missions of reducing the threats of nuclear proliferation and nuclear terrorism.
+In keeping with our commitments to Congress and the public, updated versions of these reports are published each year.

-The challenges facing our Nation are real and pressing.
-The unprecedented range and mix of threats underscore the need for the United States to maintain a diverse set of nuclear capabilities that can provide flexible, tailored options to enhance deterrence and to achieve objectives should deterrence fail.
-As described in this report, the scientific and technological expertise found at DOE/NNSA’s laboratories, production facilities, and other sites is the intellectual backbone through which the United States can continue to deter adversarial aggression and preserve peace for our Nation and our allies.
+The challenges facing our Nation follow only one pattern—that of constant change.
+This rapidly evolving threat environment underscores the need for the United States to maintain a diverse set of nuclear capabilities that can provide flexible, tailored options to enhance deterrence and achieve objectives should deterrence fail.
+As described in this report, the scientific and technological expertise found at DOE/NNSA’s laboratories, production facilities, and other sites is the intellectual backbone that supports the United States’ continued deterrence of adversarial aggression and preservation of peace for our Nation and our allies.